sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

     <!-- border -->![Automation](026.png)

-2. Extract data template.
-In Automation Details, under Tools, in search field, type **Extract data**.
+2. In Automation Details, under Tools, in search field, search for **Extract data (Template)** activity.

     > You can extract data with Document Information Extraction using the chosen document template and given PDF file.